Cornell-MIT/PlanetWaves/README.md

            surface_tension : surface tension of liquid [N/m]
            name            : planet name ['string'] e.g. 'Titan' model
-           m               : number of grid cells in x-dimension n               : number of grid cells in y-dimension o               : number of frequency bins
+           LonDim          : number of grid cells in x-dimension LatDim          : number of grid cells in y-dimension FDim            : number of frequency bins
-           p               : number of angular (theta) bins.
+           DirDim          : number of angular (theta) bins.
 Must be factorable by 8 for octants to satisfy the Courant condition of numerical stability long            : longitude location of grid to plot lat             : latitude location of grid to plot gridX           : size of grid cell in x-dimension [m]